ASharpPen/Valheim.DropThat/Valheim.DropThat/ThunderstoreResources/v1.2.0/README.md

 - Discard all existing drop tables
 - Discard all existing drop tables for entities modified.
 - Configuration templates, for easy extension.
-- Add conditions for when a mob should drop an item

 # Manual Installation:

 1. Install the [BepInExPack Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)
 2. Download the latest zip
-3. Extract it in the \<GameDirectory\>\Bepinex\plugins\folder.
+3. Extract it in the \<GameDirectory\>\Bepinex\plugins\ folder.

 # Configuration

 Attempting to work with the BepInEx configuration system, but is set up to manage "arrays" of drops.
 The configuration file 'drop_that.tables.cfg' is expected (and generated if not present) in the BepInEx config folder.

-If files are not present, start the game and they will be generated.
+If files are not present, start the game and they will be generated including an example.
 Restart to apply changes.

 ## General